A Practical Guide to Light

 Unfiltered Sunlight (The Biggest Oof)

 Aside from enabling all life on Earth, the sun is pretty bad for you.
 TansI’ve occasionally heard people who rationalize their early-summer tans as prophylactic, to prevent future burn.
-According to the FDA, the , which is laughable.
+According to the FDA, the additional melanin from a tan is equivalent to about 2-4 SPF , which is laughable.
 But I also get that being nice and tan can be part of your interpretation of beauty.
 That’s fine!
 I would just really really try to avoid sunburns and basically always wear sunscreen., sunburns, and skin cancerI’ve often referred to all skin cancer as “melanoma” which is very incorrect, but I feel this is a pretty common layperson use.
-It turns out, UV causes most nonmelanoma skin cancers, basal cell carcinoma and squamous cell carcinoma which seem to be fairly curable, and causes a large percentage of melanomas, which are the most dangerous. . are all damage caused by light, specifically the UV spectrumIt seems IR has some bad effects, since it penetrates deeper, and optical light can still be bad for you in the same way looking into the sun is bad for you..
+It turns out, UV causes most nonmelanoma skin cancers, basal cell carcinoma and squamous cell carcinoma which seem to be fairly curable, and causes a large percentage of melanomas, which are the most dangerous.
+Source . are all damage caused by light, specifically the UV spectrumIt seems IR has some bad effects, since it penetrates deeper, and optical light can still be bad for you in the same way looking into the sun is bad for you..
 UV is typically broken down into the near-optic UV-A, between 320nm and 400nm, and UV-B, between 280nm and 320nm, which is the more energetic of the twoThe shorter the wavelength, the greater the energy..
 There’s also UV-C, which is the rest of the shorter end of the UV spectrum and would cancer the crap out of all living things on Earth if the atmosphere didn’t block it.

 UV-A and UV-B are what most sunscreen labels will talk about.
 UV-A is bad for you in a lot of the same ways as UV-B, but it’s UV-B that does most of the tanning, sunburning, and cancer-giving.
 Both accelerate the ageing of skin by damaging the collagen fibers.
 All this skin bad stuff is referred to as the Erythemal Action Spectrum.
 We can combine what we know about the irradiance at various wavelengths with their damaging potential to come up with something like this, which I found on Wikipedia (warning, log scale).